20605 - MACHINE LEARNING II

 - Computational methodologies and sampling algorithms for Bayesian Nonparametrics.

-- Introduction to PyTorch and GPU usage in ML.
+- Introduction to PyTorch and computational aspects

 - Understand the assumption and modeling implications underlying machine learning methodologies.